 If this is the first time you’ll be taking your hands to the tiller…Don’t panic!
-Piloting a boat employs exactly the same principles as a piloting a plane, (so the airpilots tell us!) , its all in the rudder and it’s just a lot smaller.
+Piloting a boat employs exactly the same principles as a piloting a plane, (so the airplane pilots we’ve had on board tell us!) , its all in the rudder and, thankfully, much smaller.

 Our Blue Otter Wootton Wawen boat is 10ft longer than Blue Otter Skipton (50ft), which can make tight bends in the canal interesting for the first time boater, but that’s part of the adventure and trust us, it’s really difficult to do anything wrong.